 How to Find the Best Fund for Your Portfolio

+So, what fund type is best for you?
 Ultimately, the answer to this question depends on the individual's investment objectives and appetite for risk.
 In general, mutual funds are actively managed by professional investors, while ETFs are passively managed with holdings based on a preexisting index.
-As a result, mutual funds tend to be more expensive than their passively-managed counterparts.
+As a result, mutual funds tend to be more expensive than their passively managed counterparts.

 Once the right type of fund is selected, the next step is determining where in the world to invest.
 Most financial advisors recommend that younger investors seek higher-risk funds with the potential for greater returns, while older investors seek lower-risk funds that offer more stability.
 This often translates to greater emerging market exposure for younger investors and developed market exposure for older investors.

 Finally, finding specific mutual funds is easiest using free online tools like the Yahoo!
 Finance Fund Screener or the Wall Street Journal Fund Screener.
 Meanwhile, ETFs can be found by browsing through some of the largest ETF provides, like iShares or SPDRs.
 In the end, investors should seek out low-cost, high-return funds that meet their investment objectives and risk appetite.